-In 2008, “Project Runway” saw one of it’s most promising contestants to date: Korto Momolu.
+In 2008, “Project Runway” saw one of its most promising contestants to date: Korto Momolu.
 The Arkansas-based designer wowed the judges by using her Liberian roots to create awe-inspiring look after awe-inspiring look.
-Momolu finished runner up on season five and was invited back for two All-Star seasons.
+Momolu finished runner-up on season five and was invited back for two All-Star seasons.
 More recently at New York Fashion Week SS20, Korto unveiled her collaborative line with Woman Grow – a woman-run organization focused on furthering women in the cannabis industry.
-She turned heads for using sustainable products in her designs like hemp and cork.
+She turned heads to using sustainable products in her designs like hemp and cork.

 We spoke to Korto Momolu about her time on the popular Bravo television show, what it’s like being a designer based out of Little Rock, Arkansas and so much more.

 Moises Mendez for HUEISH (MM): Let’s start out with the basic questions.
 Name, age, and occupation.